kingcrimsontianyu/QuarterLife/README.md

 ## Introduction

 Quarter Life (QL), based on Unreal Engine, is a first-person adventure game and my personal side project.
-My inspiration comes from Half Life, Portal, Bioshock, Dishonored, Prey, Witcher, Shadow Warrior, Unreal Tournament, Doom and Quake.
+My inspiration comes from Half Life, Portal, Bioshock, Dishonored, Prey, Witcher, Shadow Warrior, Unreal Tournament, Doom, Quake, Control.

 This game is developed in primarily C++ and a bit of Unreal Blueprint visual scripts.
 Blueprint classes related to game mechanics are almost all subclassed from C++.

 Regarding this repository:
-- GNU General Public License version 3 license (GPLv3) is used.
+- This repository is subject to GNU General Public License version 3 license (GPLv3).
+- Additionally, monetizing any content of this repository on Unreal Engine Marketplace, in the original or derivative form, is expressly prohibited.
-- Some asset data (for example sound cues) are extracted and modified from other video games or Unreal Engine samples.
-To strictly comply with EULA, these derivative asset data are never shared.
+- Some asset data, for example sound cues, are extracted and modified from other video games or Unreal Engine samples.
+To strictly comply with EULA, these derivative asset data are never included in this repository.
 - Blueprints are not included in this repository, but available on request (kingcrimsontianyu@gmail.com), with all derivative asset data removed.

 This game is developed and tested on Unreal Engine version: **4.22.3**.